111903050/Advanced-Maths-Operations-Validations/README.md

 - Check if given number is a Perfect Square

-#Features
+# Features
--Automated Testing Tool
+- Automated Testing Tool
--Robust testing for various type of inputs for the functions -easy to understand and debug test case interface
+- Robust testing for various type of inputs for the functions
+- easy to understand and debug test case interface

 # Compilation Instructions
--Clone the the project in your remote system
+- Clone the the project in your remote system
--install necessary library ie unittest
+- install necessary library ie unittest
 - Then run the command : ` python3 testerTool.py ` in the command line interface